chandrasekhar4u/spring-ai-tutorial/ReadMe.md

 #### Spring
 [http://localhost:8080/ai/spring/tutorial/1?userInput=which planet is biggest in solar system](http://localhost:8080/ai/spring/tutorial/1?userInput=which%20planet%20is%20biggest%20in%20solar%20system)\
 [http://localhost:8080/ai/spring/tutorial/1?userInput=how many moons does it have](http://localhost:8080/ai/spring/tutorial/1?userInput=how%20many%20moons%20does%20it%20have) --> Does not remeber past conversation.
-[http://localhost:8080/ai/spring/tutorial/1?userInput=what is the latest date till which you have learned knowledge](http://localhost:8080/ai/spring/tutorial/1?userInput=what%20is%20the%20latest%20date%20till%20which%20you%20have%20learned%20knowledge)  --> Find out LLM's knowledge cut off date.

 #### Langchain4j
 [http://localhost:8080/ai/langchain4j/tutorial/1?userInput=which planet is biggest in solar system](http://localhost:8080/ai/langchain4j/tutorial/1?userInput=which%20planet%20is%20biggest%20in%20solar%20system)